 Whether you're an adventurer, a nature lover, or a culture enthusiast, Abu Galum has something for everyone.
 Camel, jeep, and walking excursions are readily available from Dahab, offering visitors an up-close experience of the protectorate's diverse ecosystems.
 Hiking along the path from the Blue Hole to Ras Abu Gallum is a popular activity, offering mesmerizing views of the shoreline and the opportunity to camp overnight in a Bedouin hut.
 Other attractions include the now-deserted Bedouin village of Bir El Oghda and the water source at Bir Sugheir.

 Abu Galum encourages responsible travel to ensure the preservation of its unique ecosystems and cultural heritage.
 Visitors are urged to follow marked trails and avoid sensitive habitats.
 Bedouin guides and camels are promoted to reduce environmental impact and support the local community.

 Planning a trip to Abu Galum requires careful consideration and preparation.
 Dahab travel agencies offer day trips and overnight stays, including return transport, lunch, and snorkeling gear.
 However, independent hiking is also possible for those who prefer a more personal experience.

 How to reach Abu Gallum

 You can reach Abu Gallum by driving from Taba.
-Also, you can choose to trek from the Blue Hole Camp at Dahab which can take somewhere around an hour for the journey.
-Also, available is a camel ride to Abu Gallum, which can be rented along with a local guide from the Blue Hole.
-If thinking about driving to Abu Gallum from Dahab the road trip may take two hours.
+Also, you can trek from the Blue Hole Camp at Dahab, which can take around an hour for the journey.
+Also available is a camel ride to Abu Gallum, which can be rented along with a local guide from the Blue Hole.
+The road trip may take two hours if you consider driving to Abu Gallum from Dahab.